Our Services

 Clinicians perform assessments for several important reasons.
 Primarily, they determine whether someone meets the criteria for a substance use disorder and assess its severity.
 Additionally, assessments help identify any co-occurring mental health conditions, other substances being used, and the impact of substance use on daily life.
 All information gathered during the evaluation is kept confidential and used to create a tailored treatment plan to support the individual's recovery.

-Counseling Session
+Group Counseling

 Individual Counseling